How to create a cross-border eCommerce strategy and solution

 Sell your products to new markets by tapping into different seasons and local festivities.
 By shifting to another customer base during a specific period, e.g., summer/winter seasons or back-to-school, you can maximize sales of low-demand products in your domestic market.

-Many enterprises find that they have reached a peak in their domestic markets or that they have little room to grow.
-Expanding your business internationally provides a path to find new customers who might be eager to shop for exactly what you’re selling.
+Many enterprises find they have reached a peak in their domestic markets or have little room to grow.
+Expanding your business internationally provides a path to finding new customers who might be eager to buy exactly what you’re selling.

 Are there countries or regions that have become too much of an opportunity to pass?
-Expanding to countries that offer concrete advantages, both short- and long-term, is the chance to increase customer base as well as your bottom line.
+Expanding into countries that offer concrete advantages, both short- and long-term, is an opportunity to increase your customer base and bottom line.

-Investing in a multi-country approach is a natural fit for enterprises looking for ways to increase brand value beyond their domestic borders.
+Investing in a multi-country approach is a natural fit for enterprises seeking to increase brand value beyond their domestic borders.
 After all, most customers — B2C or B2B — prefer to purchase with brands they already know.

-Despite a wide range of benefits, enabling a cross-border shopping experience doesn’t come without challenges.
+Despite the wide range of benefits, enabling cross-border shopping comes with challenges.
 For example:

-Every country has its own regulations and tax systems you have to follow, which impact pricing and shipping costs.
-For instance, the recent introduction of new tariffs by the United States government is likely to increase consumer prices and lead to a global trade recession.
+• Every country has its own regulations and tax systems you have to follow, which impact pricing and shipping costs.

-Shipping may also become problematic depending on the country you’re establishing an online presence.
+• Shipping may also become problematic depending on the country in which you’re establishing an online presence.

-Omnichannel experiences may become less standardized for your brand to accommodate country-specific requirements and customer expectations.
+• Omnichannel experiences may become less standardized to accommodate country-specific requirements and customer expectations.
 If you’re only expanding your eCommerce but not investing in a physical store, the journeys might differ from those in the countries where you have brick-and-mortar storefronts.

-While a worldwide problem, payment fraud may be amplified in new markets.
+• While a global problem, payment fraud may be amplified in new markets.

-Even though challenges surrounding cross-border transactions will remain an issue, they aren’t stopping brands, retailers and B2B enterprises from investing heavily in international markets.
-The global cross-border eCommerce sales are expected to grow twice as fast as the overall eCommerce sector, reaching an estimated USD 5.6 trillion by 2030.
+Even though challenges surrounding cross-border transactions will remain, they aren’t stopping brands, retailers and B2B enterprises from investing heavily in international markets.
+The global cross-border eCommerce sales are expected to grow twice as fast as the overall eCommerce sector, reaching an estimated US$ 5.6 trillion by 2030.

 Shaping your international eCommerce strategy